tasarma/Geomatics-engineering-examples/README.md

 # Geomatics-engineering-examples
-You can find some basic python examples of geomatics engineering
+You can find some examples of python about geomatics engineering.